 While chromite sand ore does not need the two steps.
 For example, most of the chromite mines in the Philippines and Vietnam are chromite sand.
 After desliming by washing, the grade of chromite sand will rise greatly, and it will be further improved by jigs and shaking tables.

-The predominant method to concentrate chromite rocks is gravity separation.
+The predominant method to concentrate chromite stone is gravity separation.
 However, given the slightly different chromite properties around the world, magnetic separation, flotation, chemical beneficiation, and combined beneficiation methods can also be used flexibly.

 Chrome ore gravity separation